 Setting up a base camp around the area you intend to fish is ideal, doing this before dark helps you to be ready for your night time marron mission.
 Once set up, make sure you survey of the area for potential fishing spots.
 Collecting any rubbish during daylight will prevent you from stumbling onto them in the dark making the fishing experience safer, and benefiting the environment.
 Make sure you wear suitable footwear to protect your feet from sharp sticks or rocks along the banks.
 Consider other fishers by reducing music noise in later hours of the night, taking all your rubbish home with you and try not to take up a massive area of the bank as ‘yours’.
 Most of the time concentrating on a smaller area is more productive than trying to cover a huge area.
 Walking quietly and calmly along the water’s edge is important as it will prevent the marron from moving away to deeper water where they’re harder to catch.

-Many avid Marron fishers have areas or spots they revisit around the South West in search for a great feed, with over 20,000 individual days of marroning estimated to have been undertaken in regional South West areas each marron season.
+Many avid Marron fishers have areas or spots they revisit around the South-West in search for a great feed, with over 20,000 individual days of marroning estimated to have been undertaken in regional South West areas each marron season.
 The Fisheries Department have also estimated that in 2015, a further 30,000 marron could be sustainably harvested on top of what has been recreationally caught, allowing new marron fishers to be part of a sustainable fishery and have a great chance of getting a feed.
 Many fishers have preferred spots that are not simply chosen for targeting marron, but instead for being a great camping location along a spectacular stretch of water.
-If you’ve never targeted marron before, it’s definately worth having go.
-Not only are they fun and rewarding to catch, but you will have a memorable experience exploring the State’s South West among the bush and freshwater rivers and dams with your mates or family.
+If you’ve never targeted marron before, it’s definitely worth having go.
+Not only are they fun and rewarding to catch, but you will have a memorable experience exploring the State’s South-West among the bush and freshwater rivers and dams with your mates or family.
 All while targeting some of the tastiest crustaceans you’ll ever have on your plate.